Las Vegas mass shooting: 'act of pure evil'

-SBC President Steve Gaines, pastor of Memphis-area Bellevue Baptist Church in Cordova, Tenn., is also offering comfort and prayers.
+SBC President Steve Gaines, pastor of Memphis-area Bellevue Baptist Church in Cordova, Tenn., is offering comfort and prayers.

 "The hearts and prayers of Southern Baptists go out to the families of all those who were killed and injured by the gunman at the concert in Las Vegas," Gaines told BP.
 "Such calculated violence is diabolical and depraved.
 May the Lord Jesus give grace and healing to all those affected by this tragic, senseless, horrific event."

-Frank S. Page, president and CEO of the Southern Baptist Convention Executive Committee, also offered the comfort and clarity of Scripture.
+Frank S. Page, president and CEO of the Southern Baptist Convention Executive Committee, offered the comfort and clarity of Scripture.